-As many of you have likely heard, Canada's new anti-spam legislation comes into effect on July 1, 2014.
-The new legislation will require all clubs meet requirements of consent when emailing both members and non-members alike.
-In other words: your club must adhere to the new anti-spam legislation even when using Uplifter’s email tool to email current club members.
+Canada's new anti-spam legislation came into effect on July 1, 2014.
+The new legislation requires all clubs meet requirements of consent when emailing both members and non-members alike.
+In other words: your club must adhere to the anti-spam legislation even when using Uplifter’s email tool to email current club members.

 IMPORTANT CHANGES TO UPLIFTER’S EMAIL TOOL